torchstack-ai/cancer-biomarker-discovery/README.md

 ### Analysis Pipeline
 1. Data Quality Control & Integration
-   - We automate QC metrics
+   - We automated QC metrics
-   - We integrate multiple datasets
+   - We integrated multiple datasets
-   - We eliminate batch effects
+   - We eliminated batch effects

 2. Cell Population Analysis
-   - We cluster cells without supervision
+   - We clustered cells without supervision
-   - We identify cell types
+   - We identified cell types
-   - We analyze cell trajectories
+   - We analyzed cell trajectories

 3. Differential Expression
-   - We employ multiple comparison methods
+   - We employed multiple comparison methods
-   - We ensure statistical rigor
+   - We ensured statistical rigor
-   - We analyze pathways
+   - We analyzed pathways

 4. Machine Learning
-   - We classify using Random Forests
+   - We classified using Random Forests
-   - We build predictive models
+   - We built predictive models
-   - We rank feature importance
+   - We ranked feature importance

-### Visualization
+### Data Visualization
-- We create interactive UMAP plots
+- We created interactive UMAP plots
-- We generate customizable heatmaps
+- We generated customizable heatmaps
-- We produce publication-ready figures
+- We produced publication-ready figures (not attached)
-- We deliver comprehensive reports
+- We delivered comprehensive reports (not attached)

 ## Getting Started